 We have a range of practical resources to help you put the UN Bangkok Rules into practice.

 The Guidance Document and Index of Implementation are designed to assist stakeholders to work towards implementation of these Rules, other international standards and best practices.
-English, Russian, Arabic (due shortly).
+English, Russian, Arabic.

-A short illustrated guide to the Rules and what they say.
-English, Arabic.
+A short, illustrated guide to the Rules and what they say.
+English, Arabic, French, Georgian, Haitian Creole and Russian.

 Examines the specific challenges faced by girls in contact with the criminal justice system.
 A joint publication with the Inter-agency Panel on Juvenile Justice (IPJJ).
 (English only)

 Support for bodies monitoring places of detention to incorporate a gender perspective into their work and address violence against women and girls.
 A joint publication with the Association for the Prevention of Torture (APT).
-Multiple languages available.
+English, Russian, Arabic, Georgian, Spanish, French.

 A round-up of news and developments from PRI and others around the world on women in the criminal justice system, and the implementation of the UN Bangkok Rules.
 We feature guest blogs, share new resources and developments.
 Sign up online or read previous e-bulletins here.